 Outside of minor medical matters (cut/scrape/tummy ache), a Nurse or Director will always contact you if your child has to spend the night in the health center, go to the ER, see the Doctor, require an x-ray, or be treated for any other serious medical matter.
 We know this can be a very helpless feeling for a parent and we will keep you informed every step of the way, guaranteed.

 Waterville is home to two major hospitals, both less than 15 minutes from camp.
 There is also an urgent care facility open daily.

 The camp PA system broadcasts important announcements both externally and within all buildings.
 Emergency call boxes are located throughout camp with a direct line to the office.
 A security guard monitors the gates and grounds every day from 9:30 pm until 6:30 am.
 As a precaution, a mass texting alert will be sent to all parent cell phones should any situation require immediate and widespread communication.

 Campers may receive one 10-minute call per session.
 Calls will be scheduled on our online booking system and camp will call you at the scheduled time.
-You may elect a phone or facetime call.
 Additional arrangements will be made for camper birthdays or special circumstances.

 Kate and Josh and are available to you at any time, all year round.
 During the summer you’ll be able to reach us in the office, on our cell phones, or via email.
 Want to facetime or skype?
 We’re glad to do that too.
 We’ll also send you a morning “wake up” email recapping everything from the day before along with what’s in store for the day ahead.